lawrennd/old_talks/_posts/2011-03-01-a-unifying-probabilistic-perspective-on-spectral-approaches-to-dimensionality-reduction.md

 ---
-title: A Unifying Probabilistic Perspective on Spectral Approaches to Dimensionality Reduction
 abstract: Spectral approaches to dimensionality reduction typically reduce the dimensionality of a data set through taking the eigenvectors of a Laplacian or a similarity matrix.
   Classical multidimensional scaling also makes use of the eigenvectors of a similarity